What if I told you it took me 25+ failed interviews and 2+ stressful months to secure my first product management job?

 I had taken frameworks to heart and focused on using only them to answer every question.
 That did not work.

-Frameworks could be good for understanding the basics.
-But I know today that frameworks are rarely helpful in real-world scenarios.
+Frameworks could be helpful for understanding the basics, but I know today that they are rarely helpful in real-world scenarios.

 Once I understood product management better, my thinking evolved.
 When I answered questions, I focused only on the following:

-4. Be clear and structured in your approach.
-Help the interviewers see "how" you're thinking instead of only sharing the end state.
+- Be clear and structured in your approach.
+Instead of only sharing the end state, help the interviewers see "how" you're thinking.

-5. Check with them if they agree, like, or dislike the direction you're taking.
+- Check with them if they agree, like, or dislike your direction.

 The Success:

-As the Day 2 interviews came closer, I had enhanced knowledge about product management, better interview strategies, and increased self-confidence.
+As the Day 2 interviews approached, I gained enhanced knowledge about product management, better interview strategies, and increased self-confidence.

 In fact, after one of my interviews, the interviewer commended me on my user-centric thinking.
 He was pleasantly surprised with the detailed ideas I shared on the users' pain points.